mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.rst

 Step 1 Lidar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you order the Lidar, the 3D-printed Lidar holder and custom cable will be shipped together.
-You can also print the holder by yourself using the  `Mini Pupper 2 STL files <https://drive.google.com/drive/folders/1G8TsAhhomSA2-VkI1Wiqmuhu92EsJNb2>`_
+You can also print the holder by yourself using the  `STL files <https://drive.google.com/drive/folders/1YyU4w-Ry1G25047BGe2m4Fi_TPRtYV0c?usp=sharing>`_

 .. image:: ../_static/MP2.Lidar.1.jpg
     :align: center